About Lake Highlands

 But Lake Highlands is not limited to mega-estates designed by such architects as Denman Scott, Burton Shutt and John Staub.
 Along its tree-lined winding roads in Forest Hills, Little Forest Hills and West Lawther Drive, you'll find residences of every design ranging from quaint Charles Dilbeck cottages to dramatic Texas modern masterpieces by Frank Welch.

-Content © 2012 Mathews Nichols Group.
+Content © 2018 Erin Mathews.
 All rights reserved.